grknc/Customer-Churn-Analyzer-with-ML/README.md

 ## Usage
 Follow these steps to use the project:

-- Run Scripts
+### Run Scripts
 Navigate to the src folder and execute the scripts found there.

-- Examine Analysis Results
+### Examine Analysis Results
 Open and run the Jupyter notebooks located in the notebooks folder.
 These notebooks include topics such as:

 * Advanced Exploratory Data Analysis
 * Feature Engineering
-* Tree-Based Modeling
+* Machine Learning Modelling (Specifically, in the ML part, XGBoost, LightGBM, RandomForest, DecisionTreeClassifier, and Stacking Classifier were implemented)

-- Data Sets
+### Data Sets
 Data sets used in this project are located in the data folder.

 ## Contribution